Alissa White-Gluz: Arch Enemy (2014–2025)

 In March 2014, Arch Enemy announced via press release that White-Gluz would be replacing their former vocalist Angela Gossow.

-With Arch Enemy, she has released four studio albums (War Eternal, Will to Power, Deceivers and Blood Dynasty) and two live albums (Tokyo Sacrifice and As the Stages Burn!).
+With Arch Enemy, she released four studio albums (War Eternal, Will to Power, Deceivers and Blood Dynasty) and two live albums (Tokyo Sacrifice and As the Stages Burn!).

+On November 23, 2025, Arch Enemy announced her departure from the band, after more than a decade as the frontwoman.

+Blue Medusa (2026–present)

+On March 8, 2026, White-Gluz announced the formation of her new band Blue Medusa, alongside guitarists Alyssa Day and Dani Sophia.

+DragonForce (2026–present)

+On May 6, 2026, the British power metal band DragonForce announced that White-Gluz had joined the band as the second lead vocalist.

 Solo career

 White-Gluz signed a deal with Napalm Records in 2016 to release a solo album entitled Alissa.
 In a 2017 interview with Duke TV, she announced that her album would feature collaborations with Kamelot members, and said that the sound of the album would be "pretty different" from that of Arch Enemy.

+On November 23, 2025, White-Gluz announced that she would be leaving Arch Enemy and kickstarting a solo career.
+That same day, she released the first single of her first upcoming solo album, titled "The Room Where She Died".
+White-Gluz performed, recorded, and wrote all of the vocals for the single.
+With this release, she also announced that the album would be released under the moniker "Alissa", stating that she wanted to "keep it simple" and "make it very clear who it is and what it is."